Piotr1215/cloudrumble/README.md

 I wish you best of luck on getting the Docker Certified Associate certification :)

-## Docker Architecture
+## Architecture & Concepts

-This section contains set of `Plantuml` diagrams  (component, sequence, mindmaps) to visualize and better understand architectural concepts in Docker.
+This section contains set of `Plantuml` diagrams  (component, sequence, mindmaps) to visualize and better understand architectural concepts in Docker, Docker Swarm and Kubernetes.
 All diagrams are available in [Diagrams](/diagrams) folder.

 ### Docker Components